 Middle School (6-8) Tardy Policy

-Receiving their third (3rd) tardy in one class will receive an after-school detention.
+Students receiving their third (3rd) tardy in one class will receive an after-school detention (See Detention p.
+14).
 Students receiving a fourth (4th) tardy with receive another after school detention.
 Students who receive two (2) after school detentions due to tardiness will receive a Saturday Detention.
 If the student continues to be tardy, they receive yet another Saturday Detention.
 Students who receive two (2) Saturday Detentions due to tardiness will then receive a suspension.

 3rd Tardy to a class – afterschool detention